I’m on a mission to re-connect with the artist that’s been buried inside since I was a child.

 I used to love to draw and take pictures as a child.
 Art was my favorite class in high school.
 I even went to art school and pursued an education in graphic design.
 After art school, I spent most of my working life as a corporate creative, using my skills as a graphic designer and photographer.
 But somewhere along the road to becoming a responsible adult, I traded in personal creative outlets for the pursuit of stability and security.
 I stopped making art for myself.

 It’s taken me a long time to learn that creative expression, much like physical exercise, can act like a pressure release valve.
 My life changes when I’m able to commit to a regular creative practice.
 I’m happier and more fulfilled.
 But when I let life gets in the way for too long, I become unhappy, frustrated, and sometimes even depressed.

 Drawing, writing, and taking pictures are the primary ways I now try to activate this pressure release valve.
 These activities are what I like to call “my creative workout.”
 But creativity can be so much more.

-My goal is to explore all kinds of new paths for creative expression while finding new ways to create a sustainable life for my family.
+My goal is to explore all kinds of new paths for creative expression.
 I have no idea where this journey will take me.
-But I do know that a whole new level of creativity and hard work will be required to make it possible.
+But I do know that making creativity a practice brings more energy and joy to life.
 My Creative Workout is where I hope to share my experiences along the way.